galaxyproject/galaxy-helm/README.md

 $ helm install --debug --set pv_minikube="yes" galaxy-helm-repo/galaxy-postgres-chart
 ```

 This will produce an instance accessible on the minukube ip (normally 192.168.99.100), port 30700.
 Postgresql will be the backend, running on a separate container.
 Please notice that the biggest difference compared to other cases now is the chart used.
 We expect to unify both charts in the future.
+Most of the features explained for the SQLite deployment can be applied as well with the `galaxy-postres-chart`, using the same `--set` options above.

 ### Postgresql on a Kubernetes cluster